 Celery is an asynchronous task queue/job queue based on distributed message passing.
-We are big fans of Celery and it’s an important part of our stack.
-As with any distributed system Celery comes with it’s own set of challenges.
+We are fans of Celery and it is an important part of our stack.
+As with any distributed system, Celery comes with its own set of challenges.
 In this post I specifically want to discuss how we use Celery to push webhooks to our customers and the race conditions caused because of using database transactions.

 The Webhook Architecture

 We generate alerts for delays on the way and push these events over webhooks.
 Depending on the event, different entities in the database get updated and an event object is stored in the db.
 We then put the event id on RabbitMQ where it is picked up by one of our worker nodes and pushed to the webhook URL.